 The fourth phase is FDA review, in which the pharmaceutical company completes an application to allow for marketing of the drug.
 In many cases, there may be additional research needed or issues that need to be resolved before approval.
 If the FDA review team approves the application, they will work with the pharmaceutical company to finalize details, including prescribing information.

 The fifth and final phase is the post-market safety monitoring done by the FDA.
 During this phase, the FDA will monitor the marketing and the manufacturing facility to ensure that it’s all in compliance with the FDA requirements.
-According to a Jersey City personal injury lawyer who specializes in product liability, “When a consumer’s product…causes a serious or fatal injury, the law imposes a strict liability on those who designed, manufactured or distributed it.”
+According to a Jersey City personal injury lawyer from Brady, Brady & Reilly, LLC, who specializes in product liability, “When a consumer’s product…causes a serious or fatal injury, the law imposes a strict liability on those who designed, manufactured or distributed it.”
 This phase is essential for not only protecting the consumer, but protect the manufacturer as well.

 As a consumer, we place a lot of trust in the companies who manufacture our medicine, food, and veterinary drugs.
 An FDA approval is an added level of protection and trust that can help make consumers more comfortable with what they are buying and ingesting.
 To learn more about the FDA, visit the official FDA site.